Solar energy generates annual savings of R$12 thousand on the electricity bill

-Four years ago, Wanda Martins, owner of a 980 m² house in Maringá (PR), paid around R$ 1.2 thousand per month on her electricity bill and was not satisfied with the value of this consumption.
+Four years ago, Wanda Martins, owner of a 980 m² house in Maringá (PR), paid around R$1,2 a month on her electricity bill and was not satisfied with the value of this consumption.

 Following the parameters established by REN 482 (Normative Resolution 482/2012), which created conditions so that residential consumers could generate, distribute and compensate the system with electricity concessionaires, Wanda decided to generate its own energy by investing in a photovoltaic system.

-With this, she managed to reduce her electricity bill by a thousand per month, spending around R$ 200.00.
-The 12.24 kWp project, developed by Platão Energia, included 48 255 W modules, a Fronius Symo 12 Kw inverter and cost R$ 70 thousand.
+With this, she managed to reduce her electricity bill by a thousand per month, spending around R$200,00.
+The 12,24 kWp project, developed by Platão Energia, included 48 255 W modules, a Fronius Symo 12 Kw inverter and cost R$70.

-“When I did the photovoltaic installation at home, in 2016, little was said about it.
+“When I installed photovoltaics at home in 2016, little was said about it.
 There weren’t many examples or guarantees that the acquisition would be worth it,” Wanda explained.

 However, what seemed like a big investment ended up reducing her electricity bill.
-According to Alexandre Borin, commercial manager at Fronius do Brasil, investing in photovoltaic installations offers economic advantages in all aspects.
+According to Alexandre Borin, commercial manager at Fronius do Brasil, investment in photovoltaic installations offers economic advantages in all aspects.

-“In the case of a residence, the system allows total independence for the family to use all the electronic and electrical equipment that consume a lot of energy, without thinking about the bill at the end of the month”, highlighted Borin
+“In the case of a residence, the system allows total independence for the family to use all electronic and electrical equipment that consumes a lot of energy, without thinking about the bill at the end of the month”, highlighted Borin

-The expert also highlighted that, since the publication of the ANEEL (National Electric Energy Agency) resolution, the installation of solar energy in homes has grown exponentially.
+The expert also highlighted that, since the publication of the resolution of the ANEEL (National Electric Energy Agency), the installation of solar energy in homes has grown exponentially.

 “We went from eight generating units with photovoltaic energy systems approved in 2012 to 215 thousand at the end of 2019”, he said.